Korving-F/DACA/README.md

 * [License](#license)

 ## Overview
-DACA is a configurable, automated testbed focused on spinning up servers/services, attacking them, recording log/network data and extracting these artifacts.
+DACA is a configurable, automated testbed focused on spinning up servers/services, attacking them, recording log/network data and extracting any desired artifacts.
 The collected artifacts can then be used to tune detection rules or for educational purposes.

 ## Requirements